Proton spin crisis: The experiment

 In this EMC experiment, a quark of a polarized proton target was hit by a polarized muon beam, and the quark's instantaneous spin was measured.
-In a polarized proton target, all the protons' spin take the same direction, and therefore it was expected that the spin of two out of the three quarks cancels out and the spin of the third quark is polarized in the direction of the proton's spin.
+In a polarized proton target, all the protons' spins take the same direction, and therefore it was expected that the spin of two out of the three quarks would cancel out and the spin of the third quark would be polarized in the direction of the proton's spin.
 Thus, the sum of the quarks' spin was expected to be equal to the proton's spin.

 Instead, the experiment found that the number of quarks with spin in the proton's spin direction was almost the same as the number of quarks whose spin was in the opposite direction.
 This is the proton spin crisis.
 Similar results have been obtained in later experiments.

 Subsequent work

 A paper published in 2008 showed that more than half of the spin of the proton comes from the spin of its quarks, and that the missing spin is produced by the quarks' orbital angular momentum.

 This work used relativistic effects together with other quantum chromodynamic properties and explained how they boil down to an overall spatial angular momentum that is consistent with the experimental data.
 A 2013 paper showed how to calculate the gluon helicity contribution using lattice QCD.

 According to physicist Xiangdong Ji in 2017, Lattice QCD shows "the theoretical expectation on the fraction of the nucleon spin carried in quark spin is about 30%.
 Thus there is no substantial discrepancy between the fundamental theory and data."

 Monte Carlo calculations have shown that 50% of the proton spin comes from gluon polarization.

 Results from the RHIC, published in 2016, indicate that gluons may carry even more of protons' spin than quarks do.

 However, in 2018 lattice QCD calculations indicated that it is the quark orbital angular momentum that is the dominant contribution to the nucleon spin.

-In a 2022 AAPPS Bulletin, Keh-Fei Liu calculated that quark spin contributes about 40% of the angular momentum, quark orbital angular momentum contributes about 15%, and glue orbital angular momentum contributes about 40%.
+In a 2022 AAPPS Bulletin, Keh-Fei Liu calculated that quark spin contributes about 40% of the angular momentum, quark orbital angular momentum contributes about 15%, and gluon orbital angular momentum contributes about 40%.
 Given various error bars on both theoretical calculations and on experiments, this too is consistent with the observed experimental quark spin contribution of around 30%.